daytondv/www.daytondv.org/src/_posts/events/2017-05-11-lightningtalks.md

 For our May event, we'll be doing lightning talks!
 We'll have six speakers each presenting a topic in 5-10 minutes.
 This will be a lunchtime meetup in Beavercreek at Applied Information Sciences.

 Miss the event?
-You can watch the event at [https://www.youtube.com/watch?v=M-Q0tJ8WNS4](https://www.youtube.com/watch?v=M-Q0tJ8WNS4)
+Catch up at [https://www.youtube.com/watch?v=M-Q0tJ8WNS4](https://www.youtube.com/watch?v=M-Q0tJ8WNS4)

 * 11:30am: Pizza, Sponsors, and Announcements